rjurney/enron-hcatalog/README.md

 enron-hcatalog
 ==============

-Using HCatalog with the Enron Avro dataset
+Example code for Hortonworks blog post about using HCatalog with the Enron Avro dataset.